-Building a Secure API Gateway
+Building and Securing API Gateway Architecture

 As with all content accessed over the internet, APIs and API gateways are vulnerable to myriad threats if not properly secured.
 Without appropriate authentication and authorization in place, your application can be accessed by anyone who cares to look.Learn More